fritzw/cube-utils/README.md

 However, CodeX is quite slow, especially when run on Linux or OSX using wine, where processing a small file can take several hours.

-The cube-encoder in this project is a faster alternative to CodeX, written in plain C.
+The cube-encoder in this project is a faster alternative to CodeX, written in plain C. Here's a quick comparison on two comparable processors:

+* 11 MB file with CodeX64.exe on Windows on a 2.4 GHz Xeon E5620: 8 minutes and 14 seconds
+* 11 MB file with cubepro-encoder on Linux on a 2.1 GHz Opteron 6172: 1.2 seconds

 ## Installation